Edgar-Galan/organoid-profiler/README.md

 ### **1. Choose Your Analysis Mode**

 The tool has two specific modes depending on your microscope settings.
+You can select the mode in the analysis page of the website.

 - **Brightfield Mode (Morphology)**